 “The Flying Chair”

 These two examples are that of early lifts, but they differ greatly from what we know today as passenger elevators.
-The earliest of these didn’t appear until 1743, and it was located outside the king’s palace in Versailles.
+The earliest passenger elevator didn’t appear until 1743, and it was located outside the king’s palace in Versailles.
 This elevator was designed for King Louis XV and connected the first and second floors of the building.
-“The Flying Chair”, as it was called, linked the king’s quarters to those of his mistress.
+“The Flying Chair,” as it was called, linked the king’s quarters to those of his mistress.

 Men stationed inside a chimney operated the Flying Chair, and they used ropes and pulleys to raise and lower the elevator.

 Elevators, just like many other advances in technology, became far more common in the mid-1800s during the Industrial Revolution.
 Many of these elevators were based off the hydraulic system, in which a piston inside a cylinder used pressure from water or oil to raise or lower the elevator car.
 The main drawback with these lifts was that the buildings containing them needed to have pits below the elevator shaft so that the pistons could draw completely back.
 The higher the building was, the deeper the pit had to be, making this lift type highly impractical.